 After all of your S’mores Ice Cream Cups are topped with chocolate and graham crackers, place the pan of treats back in the freezer without covering.
 After the chocolate is set and the ice cream is firm, cover the pan with foil.
 You could also remove the treats from the tray and place them in a freezer-safe food storage container.

 Your S’mores Ice Cream Cups are best served within a month…but seriously, how will they last that long?

 For serving, I recommend placing them on a small plate or in a small bowl, with or without the cupcake liner.
 I love the look of serving them with wood spoons, but that’s completely optional.

-S’mores Ice Cream Cups RecipePrint
+Smores Ice Cream Cups RecipePrint

-Until then, visit and like REAL® Seal on Facebook for real dairy recipes, tips, and more.
+If you like this recipe, be sure to visit and like REAL® Seal on Facebook for real dairy recipes, tips, and more.
 And if you love Pinterest (like I do!), follow REAL® Seal on Pinterest for great recipe pins that feature real dairy products!